Skip to main content

 Customer Support

 FundedNext runs 24/7 live chat in English and Arabic, with extended-hours support in Spanish, French and Vietnamese.
 Six test queries during the review window produced an average first-response time of 2 minutes 40 seconds, with no queue longer than 5 minutes during the Asian open.
-This is materially faster than FTMO’s 3 minutes 20 seconds average and on par with The5ers.
+This is markedly faster than FTMO’s 3 minutes 20 seconds average and on par with The5ers.

 The MENA support staffing is the strongest in the prop sector.
 Arabic-language coverage runs 24/7 with native speakers, not translated responses.
 For UAE, Saudi, Kuwait and Bahrain residents this matters operationally because most prop-firm escalations involve rule-interpretation questions where translation nuance changes the answer.
 I tested an Arabic-language margin-rule query during the November 2025 cycle and received an in-depth response within 4 minutes.